Explore India from north to south, taking in Kerala, Mumbai, Varanasi, Delhi, Jaipur and Udaipur

 If you can bring yourself to venture outside the Rajmahal’s walls, you’ll find Jaipur’s famed forts, palaces and local markets just minutes away, and tailor made culinary, historical and photographic walking tours can be arranged.

-Explore the Badi Chaupad and Johari bazaars in Jaipur's old city.
-Wandering through the maze of stalls and studios, you'll see craftspeople working on all sorts of forms of local art including zardozi embroidery, gota work, kinary, silver ornament work and precious and semi-precious stonework.
+Explore the Badi Chaupad and Johari bazaars in Jaipur’s old city.
+Wandering through the maze of stalls and studios you’ll see craftspeople working on all sorts of forms of local art including zardozi embroidery, gota work, kinary, silver ornament work and precious and semi-precious stonework.

-Today you'll visit a temple and partake in a short puja ceremony, where the temple priest will perform worship for you and offer blessings.
-You will also take a walk through Jaipur's traditional markets filled with colourful fruit and vegetable stalls.
-Set against the backdrop of Sir Samuel Swinton Jacob's vernacular architecture, the bustling alleyways are still where many merchant families live today.
+Visit a temple and partake in a short puja ceremony, where the temple priest will perform worship for you and offer blessings.
+You will also take a walk through Jaipur’s traditional markets filled with colourful fruit and vegetable stalls.
+Set against the backdrop of Sir Samuel Swinton Jacob’s vernacular architecture, the bustling alleyways are still where many merchant families live today.

 Udaipur